Ormulum

-The Ormulum or Orrmulum is a twelfth-century work of biblical exegesis, written by an Augustinian canon named Orm (or Ormin) and consisting of just under 19,000 lines of early Middle English verse.
-Because of the unique phonemic orthography adopted by its author, the work preserves many details of English pronunciation existing at a time when the language was in flux after the Norman conquest of England.
+The Ormulum or Orrmulum is a twelfth-century work of biblical exegesis, written by an Augustinian canon named Orrm (or Orrmin) and consisting of just under 19,000 lines of early Middle English verse.
+Because of the unique phonemic orthography adopted by its author, the work preserves many details of English pronunciation existing at a time when the language was in flux after the Norman Conquest of England.
 Consequently, it is invaluable to philologists and historical linguists in tracing the development of the language.

 After a preface and dedication, the work consists of homilies explicating the biblical texts set for the mass throughout the liturgical year.
 It was intended to be consulted as the texts changed, and is agreed to be tedious and repetitive when read straight through.
 Only about a fifth of the promised material is in the single manuscript of the work to survive, which is in the Bodleian Library in Oxford.

-Orm developed an idiosyncratic spelling system.
+Orrm developed an idiosyncratic spelling system.
 Modern scholars have noted that the system reflected his concern with priests' ability to speak the vernacular and may have helped to guide his readers in the pronunciation of the vowels.
 Many local priests may have been regular speakers of Anglo-Norman French rather than English.
-Orm used a strict poetic metre to ensure that readers know which syllables are to be stressed.
-Modern scholars use these two features to reconstruct Middle English as Orm spoke it.
+Orrm used a strict poetic metre to ensure that readers know which syllables are to be stressed.
+Modern scholars use these two features to reconstruct Middle English as Orrm spoke it.

 Origins

 Unusually for work of the period, the Ormulum is neither anonymous nor untitled.
-Orm names himself at the end of the dedication:
+Orrm names himself at the end of the dedication:

 At the start of the preface, the author identifies himself again, using a different spelling of his name, and gives the work a title:

-The name "Orm" derives from Old Norse, meaning worm, serpent or dragon.
-With the suffix of "myn" for "man" (hence "Ormin"), it was a common name throughout the Danelaw area of England.
+The name Orrm derives from Old Norse, meaning worm, serpent or dragon.
+With the suffix of "myn" for "man" (hence "Orrmin"), it was a common name throughout the Danelaw area of England.
 The metre probably dictated the choice between each of the two forms of the name.
-The title of the poem, "Ormulum", is modeled after the Latin word speculum ("mirror"), so popular in the title of medieval Latin non-fiction works that the term speculum literature is used for the genre.
+The title of the poem, Ormulum, is modeled after the Latin word speculum ("mirror"), so popular in the title of medieval Latin non-fiction works that the term speculum literature is used for the genre.

 The Danish name is not unexpected; the language of the Ormulum, an East Midlands dialect, is stringently of the Danelaw.
-It includes numerous Old Norse phrases (particularly doublets, where an English and Old Norse term are co-joined), but there are very few Old French influences on Orm's language.
+It includes numerous Old Norse phrases (particularly doublets, where an English and Old Norse term are co-joined), but there are very few Old French influences on Orrm's language.
 Another—likely previous—East Midlands work, the Peterborough Chronicle, shows a great deal of French influence.
-The linguistic contrast between it and the work of Orm demonstrates both the sluggishness of the Norman influence in the formerly Danish areas of England and the assimilation of Old Norse features into early Middle English.
+The linguistic contrast between it and the work of Orrm demonstrates both the sluggishness of the Norman influence in the formerly Danish areas of England and the assimilation of Old Norse features into early Middle English.